 Configuring the fields that are used in the Thumbnail view

 On the Thumbnail View tab, you can choose which fields to expose in the regular thumbnail grid.
 Below each thumbnail in the FotoWeb grid, there is a container for metadata split into sections: Label, First line, and Second line.
-The metadata shown in these fields can be customized using the radio buttons in the Operations Center as shown in the screenshot.
+The metadata displayed in these fields can be customized using the drop-down list options, as shown in the example below.

 Note: You may need to clear the cache in your web browser after changing the labels to reflect the update.

-You can also specify additional fields and set the order they appear, as well as in which user interfaces they should appear:
+You can also specify additional fields and set the order in which they appear, as well as in which user interfaces they should appear:

 Desktop App: Shows the field in the FotoWeb Desktop apps and plugins (Uploader, Office plugins, Adobe Extensions)